kristiduong/ev-charging-admin/README.md

 - **3NF** with surrogate integer primary keys on every entity.
 - **Non-identifying relationships** so child rows are independent of parent keys — easier to evolve the schema without cascading key changes.
-- **11 triggers** handle the full lifecycle of subscriptions, charging sessions, payments, and maintenance updates directly in the database, so application code doesn't have to duplicate business logic.
+- **11 triggers** handle subscription, session, payment, and maintenance lifecycles directly in the database, so application code doesn't have to duplicate business logic.
-- **16 SQL queries** of increasing complexity, from simple lookups to multi-join aggregate analytics with window functions and CTEs.
+- **16 SQL queries** organized by complexity, from simple lookups to multi-join aggregate analytics with window functions and CTEs.

 ### Seed data